 Australian Law requires international students under 18 years of age to appoint a guardian while they are in Australia prior to being issued with a Student Visa.
 UNE does not accept students under 18 years of age unless they provide evidence of acceptable guardianship when they complete and return their acceptance documents.

-Further information regarding the visa processing requirements for students under 18 is located on the Department of Immigration and Border Protection website.
+Further information regarding the visa processing requirements for students under 18 is located on the Department of Home Affairs website.

 Annual course fees only cover the cost of tuition.
 They do not include other expenses associated with university study such as books, accommodation and living expenses.
 For students successful in gaining admission to study at UNE, the Offer of Admission will list the exact tuition fees a student is required to pay to accept the offer.
 The Offer of Admission will also list other fees payable including compulsory Overseas Student Health Cover for on campus students.